adamhammes/site/content/recipes/shakshuka.md

    Take the shakshuka off the heat slightly before the eggs are done, as the residual heat will continue to cook them.
    Sprinkle on the feta cheese and parsley.

-6. To serve: layer sauce, egg, then sauce again in a bowl alongside a slice of toast.
+6. To serve = layer sauce, egg, then sauce again in a bowl alongside a slice of toast.